vianarafael/koe/docs/USER_GUIDE.md

-# 👥 User Guide - Koe
+# 👥 User Guide - EngageMeter

-> **Complete guide to using Koe Social Media Analytics effectively**
+> **Complete guide to using EngageMeter Social Media Analytics effectively**

 ## 🎯 Getting Started

-Welcome to Koe!
+Welcome to EngageMeter!
 This guide will help you get the most out of your social media engagement analytics.

 ### What You'll Learn